MetalPetal/MetalPetal/README.md

 ## Roadmap

-We're going to release an alpha version of MetalPetal in Augest 2017 (hopefully).
+We're going to release an alpha version of MetalPetal in Nov 2017.

 You can follow our progress on the "Project" page. https://github.com/MetalPetal/MetalPetal/projects/1